VRConservation/neca_jpa/jpa.md

 3. The GANTT chart timeline includes testing, adopting, and implementing temporal finance mechanisms ({numref}`gantt`).

 ## Budget
 CAL FRAME partners estimated an approximate annual budget averaging \$400,000 during the 1st three years of operation and based on similar operating expenses for RCDs in the region {numref}`summary`.
-A detailed line item budget can be found in {ref}`appendix1`.

 ```{figure} /figures/summary.png
 :name: summary